10 common myths about the flu virus

 Avoid flu-related absences: vaccinate your employees

-You can order flu vaccines for your employees from 26 June - 30 September 2017.
+You can order flu vaccines for your employees between 30 June and 14 October 2020.
 Order your flu vaccines on time.